 The Belk College of Business is the perfect environment for business students looking for chances to grow.
 The college hosts multiple networking events each year, and advisors are always willing to assist those searching for internships, scholarships or study abroad opportunities.
 Thanks to programs like the Business Learning Community and Business Honors Program, students are able to personalize their class experience.

-The past two years, I received the John Fraley, Sr. Scholarship through the Belk College as well as UNC Charlotte’s Alumni Scholarship.
-Both of these scholarships are helping me meet my goal of graduating college entirely debt-free!
+I received the John Fraley, Sr. Scholarship through the Belk College as well as UNC Charlotte’s Alumni Scholarship.
+Both of these scholarships helped me meet my goal of graduating college entirely debt-free!

 What are your plans after graduation?